 Prof. He holds a MS in Chemical Engineering and Ph.D. in Environmental Engineering, is full professor of College of Environmental Science & Engineering, and Head of Institute of Waste Treatment & Reclamation at Tongji University, China.
 He is one of the Editors in Chief of Waste Management journal and a member of the International Advisory Boards of different international and domestic journals and conferences.
 He serves as a member of Advisory Boards of several key national programs in China in the field of waste treatment.
 He is author of over 350 articles and chapters in peer reviewed journals and books.
 As a principal investigator, he has been responsible for more than 20 national-level R&D projects supported by China central government, and awarded the “Excellent Academic Leader in Shanghai” in 2010.

-Marion Huber-Humer is full Professor for “Global Waste Management” and head of the Institute of Waste Management at the BOKU-University (University of Natural Resources and Life Sciences, Vienna) in Vienna.
+Marion Huber-Humer is full Professor for “Global Waste Management” and head of the Institute of Waste Management and Circularity at the BOKU-University (University of Natural Resources and Life Sciences) in Vienna.
 She is Board Member of the International Waste Working Group (IWWG) and was one of the founders of the IWWG task group CLEAR (Consortium for Landfill Emission Abatement Research) in 2002, and lead this task group for more than 15 years.
 Moreover, she is board member of the ÖVA (Austrian Association for Management of Contaminated Sites), of the ÖWAV (Austrian Water and Waste Management Association), and vice president of ISWA-Austria.
 Her current research focuses on the investigation of sustainable global waste management concepts and circular economy approaches, biological waste processing, waste characterization, sustainable landfill technologies, landfill emission mitigation concepts and monitoring, with a particular research issue on biological methane oxidation in biocover systems.

 Jurate Kumpiene is a Professor in Waste Science and Technology at Luleå University of Technology, Sweden.
 She has been implementing research and education in the area of waste management, with particular focus on waste properties, characterization and treatment, as well as risk assessment and remediation of contaminated soil.
 She has published 50+ scientific papers and book chapters and 50+ conference publications.
 Member of the International Waste Working Group (IWWG) and an Associate Editor of the journal Waste Management.
 R&D and innovation projects include close cooperation with national waste management companies, consultancies and entrepreneurs.